pfdubois/BridgeBidding/source/NoTrump.rst

 * Pass with less than invitational values.
 * 2N invitational.
 Opener can pass, bid 3N, or bid 3M or 4M with 3-card support.
-* 3m a second suit, absolutely game forcing, usually with at least mild slam interest.
+* 3m a second suit, absolutely game forcing, possibly with slam interest.
 * 3M invitational, 6+ cards in the major.
 Now we have an 8-card fit for sure.
 Opener must revalue his hand, but he may then choose to pass.
 * 3N to play, opener can correct to 4M with 3 trumps.